 • Contains a lot of air

-• Has a fine surface
+• Fine surface

 This results in strong light scattering